maxyhwu/maxyhwu.github.io/index.md

 ### With footnotes too!

 Back up your stuff with solid, clean citations.
-Footnotes can be written in markdown and appear like this.[^1] Use as many as you like.[^2]
+Footnotes can be written in markdown and appear like this.
+Use as many as you like.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.